SymfonyCasts/symfony7/sfcasts/database-setup.md

 No!
 The `symfony` CLI binary that's running the web server has some Docker magic!
 Jump over and refresh the app.
 Down here, hover over "Server".
 This holds details about the Symfony CLI server.
-This part means that it automatically detected our docker containers and setting up the environment variables for us!
+This part means that it automatically detected our docker containers and set up the environment variables for us!

 I'll show you.
 Pop over to our terminal and run: